 3.5.
 Genetic Diversity of Azole-Resistant Aspergillus fumigatus isolated from the Clinical Setting and the Wider Environment with a Focus on Tulip Cultivation

 In total, 128 Af isolates were analysed using STRAf typing.
-These originated from air (n = 5) and arable soils (n = 43) as part of our previous studies and from tulip field soils (n = 13), tulip bulbs (n = 29), tulip peel waste (n = 13), tulip compost (n = 1) and patients (n = 18) as described here.
+These originated from air (n = 5), reference ( n = 6) and arable soils (n = 43) as part of our previous studies and from tulip field soils (n = 13), tulip bulbs (n = 27), tulip peel waste (n = 5), tulip compost (n = 11) and patients (n = 18) as described here.
 Six reference strains that were used in these studies were also included.
 Most isolates were also further characterised with CSP and mating gene typing as well as CYP51A sequence analysis (see Table S1 for details on all isolates).
 The STRAf profile for tulip compost isolate TC TEB6B-1 was inconclusive, showing two different product sizes for six out of the nine loci, indicative of a mixed culture, and was excluded for further analysis.
 Among the 127 isolates, 99 distinct unique multilocus genotypes (MLGs) were identified of which 88 were represented by single isolates (Figure 3).

 Figure 3.
 Minimum-spanning networks showing the genetic relationship of Aspergillus fumigatus multilocus genotypes (MLGs) originating from different sources.
 The distance between MLGs is based on Bruvo’s genetic distances, which accounts for the stepwise mutation of microsatellite loci.
 Each node represents an MLG with one or more individuals.
 Nodes with multiple isolates (clonal lineages), clusters, are arranged alphabetically.
 Nodes that are more closely related have darker and thicker edges, whereas nodes that are more distantly related have lighter and thinner edges.
 Names of a selection of isolates, including all medical strains, are also displayed and all details on strains can be found in Table S1.